AUSTRALIAN Notary Public, Apostille service and South African Commissioner of Oaths

 - Relationship Registration documents

-An apostille is a certificate that verifies the authenticity of a document's signature, seal, or stamp.
+An apostille is a certificate issued by the Department of Foreign Affairs and Trade (DFAT) that verifies the authenticity of a document's signature, seal, or stamp and the authority of the notary public.
 It's used to legalize documents so they can be recognized internationally.
-Most documents must be notarized before they can be apostilled.
+Most documents must be notarized before they can be apostilled or authenticated.

 Phillip can also act as Commissioner of Oaths for documents for South Africa.
 If you are a South African in Australia, Phillip Silver can also save you a long trip to the South African High Commission Canberra.
 According to section 8(b) of the South African Justices of the Peace and Commissioners of Oaths Act 16 of 1963, a South African commissioner of oaths may commission a document outside of South Africa for use in South Africa (this includes powers of attorney and affidavits for property transfers and court proceeding)